Skip to main content

 Games Like Utawarerumono: Past and Present Rediscovered

 Looking for games like Utawarerumono: Past and Present Rediscovered?
-Here are top tactical role playing recommendations with a fantasy, anime and science fiction focus, selected from player-similarity data — start with Monochrome Mobius: Rights and Wrongs Forgotten, Utawarerumono: Mask of Truth or Utawarerumono: Mask of Deception.
+Here are top tactical role playing recommendations with a fantasy, anime and science fiction focus, selected from player-similarity data — start with Monochrome Mobius: Rights and Wrongs Forgotten, Utawarerumono: Prelude to the Fallen or Utawarerumono: Mask of Truth.

 Monochrome Mobius: Rights and Wrongs Forgotten Image